C3PablO/react-css-modules-bootstrap-theming-demo/README.md

 * Keep react components' `className` clean using css-modules `compose:`.
 * Generate themes overwriting either global classes or component classes.
 * Ability to compile css themes independently of the react application.
+* Components should not know about the theme.
+* Load only the styles for the required theme.
+Not every theme should be loaded in the core css.

 ### Install:
 `npm install`